turbot/tailpipe-plugin-nginx/docs/tables/nginx_access_log/queries.md

 ### Geographic Anomalies

-If you have IP geolocation data, detect requests from unusual locations or known problematic regions.
+Analyze request patterns based on client IP address ranges to identify geographic access anomalies.
+This query helps detect requests from unusual locations or known problematic regions, aiding in the identification of potential security threats and traffic patterns that may require additional scrutiny or access controls.

 ```sql
 select